neel-ds/neel-ds/README.md

 <summary>Full-Stack Engineer at Gator Labs</summary>
 <br>

-Building a gamified social consensus platform called Chomp, a fast-play quiz or trivia game.
+Built a PWA and Telegram Bot for Chomp, a market-based oracle designed as a fast-play quiz and trivia game for users.
 </details>

 <details>
 <summary>DevRel Lead at BaseLayer</summary>
 <br>

-Built Rollup-as-a-Service platform, Docs, and Faucet for [TrueZK](https://truezk.com/)
+Built Rollup-as-a-Service platform, Docs, and Faucet for [TrueZK](https://truezk.com)
 </details>

 <details>
-<summary>Frontend Intern at Dot Foundation</summary>
+<summary>Frontend Engineer at Dot Foundation</summary>
 <br>

-Built three products for [DotNames](https://dotnames.me/), improved UX of products having 154k+ MAU, and fixed production bugs.
+Built three products for [DotNames](https://dotnames.me), improved UX of products having 154k+ MAU, and fixed production bugs.
 Shipped quest app and points system of aggregator app.
 </details>

 ### GitHub Stats